quickwit-oss/tantivy/ARCHITECTURE.md

 ### Index and Segments...

-A tantivy index is in fact collection of smaller independent immutable segments.
+A tantivy index is in fact a collection of smaller independent immutable segments.
-Each segments contains its own independent set of datastructures.
+Each segment contains its own independent set of datastructures.

 A segment is identified by a segment id that is in fact a UUID.
-The file of a segment then have the format
+The file of a segment has the format

  ```segment-id . ext ```